 Spider veins branch out over your face and legs, where they have a significant impact on your appearance.
-Ned Majid, MD, and Benjamin Yam, MD, at Northeast Laser Vein Institute permanently eliminate spider veins using sclerotherapy injections, which are done in the comfort of the office and don’t require downtime.
+Our experts at Glow Health LLC Institute permanently eliminate spider veins using sclerotherapy injections, which are done in the comfort of the office and don’t require downtime.
 To schedule an appointment, call one of the offices in Ridgewood or West Patterson, New Jersey, or use the convenient online booking feature.

 Spider veins develop when valves designed to keep blood flowing in one direction fail to work properly.
 As a result, blood flows backward and accumulates between valves, making tiny veins near the skin’s surface large enough to become visible.

 These purple-, blue-, and green-looking veins branch out under the skin, resembling a spider’s web.
 Reticular veins are like spider veins, but they occur in slightly larger and deeper blood vessels.
 While spider veins can develop anywhere on your body, they commonly appear on your legs and face.

 Spider veins, sometimes called thread veins, seldom cause symptoms or health problems.
 However, they may be the sign of an underlying problem, such as venous insufficiency, affecting larger veins in your legs.

 Several factors make you more likely to develop spider veins, including:

 Women often develop spider veins or varicose veins during pregnancy as hormone changes weaken vein walls and the baby’s weight increases pressure on leg veins.